kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 There MAY be multiple Announce Streams, potentially containing overlapping prefixes, that get their own copy of each ANNOUNCE.

 ### Subscribe
-A subscriber can open a Subscribe Stream to request a named track within a broadcast.
+A subscriber can open a Subscribe Stream to request a Track.

 The subscriber MUST start a Info Stream with a SUBSCRIBE message followed by any number SUBSCRIBE_UPDATE messages.
 The publisher MUST reply with an INFO message followed by any number of GROUP_DROPPED messages.